 Morgan, Charles W. George Bellows: Painter of America.
 New York, 1965.

-Mason, Lauris, and assisted by Joan Ludman.
+Mason, Lauris, assisted by Joan Ludman.
 The Lithographs of George Bellows: A Catalogue Raisonne.
 Millwood, New York, 1977.

 Quick, Michael, Jane Myers, Marianne Doezema, and Franklin Kelly.
 The Paintings of George Bellows.
 Exh. cat.
 Los Angeles County Museum of Art; Whitney Museum of American Art, New York; Columbus (Ohio) Museum of Art; Amon Carter Museum, Fort Worth.
 Fort Worth, 1992.